Kevin Čustović: Vejle

 On 5 July 2021 it was confirmed, that 21-year old Čustović had signed a four-year contract with newly promoted Danish Superliga club Vejle Boldklub.

 Čustović made his debut in the first Danish Superliga game of the season, on 18 July 2021, against Randers FC, where he was in the starting lineup.
 However, he was pulled off the pitch by manager Carit Falch after just 35 minutes.
 Vejle was down 0-2 and after the game, Falch explained that "there were some things he just didn't understand when the game was going so fast" and that "it was to protect the team".
 On 11 August 2022 it was confirmed, that Čustović had been loaned out to Superettan club Örebro SK for the rest of 2022.

 On 30 January 2023, Čustović signed for League of Ireland Premier Division club Cork City on loan for the 2023 season.

+After returning to Vejle, the club confirmed on 22 January 2024, that Čustović' contract had been terminated.

+FC Koper

+On 31 January 2024, Čustović joined Slovenian PrvaLiga side FC Koper on a deal until June 2025.

+Varbergs BoIS

+On 25 July 2024, Superettan club Varbergs BoIS confirmed that Čustović returned to Sweden after signing with the club.

+Wisła Płock

+On 8 January 2025, Čustović moved to Polish second-tier club Wisła Płock on a deal until June 2026 with a one-year extension option.